9 Best Whale Watching Tours in Reykjavik

 Details of interest

-• Price: from 76 euros per person.
+• Price: from 90 euros per person.

 • Duration: about 3 hours of navigation.

 • Means of transportation: you will go by boat with all amenities to the whale watching area, which may change location depending on weather conditions.
-You must arrive on your own at the port from where the excursion will depart.
+You must arrive on your own at the port from where the tour will depart.

-Book your whale watching tour from Reykjavík's old harbor
+Book your whale watching tour in Reykjavik

 2. Whale watching from Faxaflói Bay